UNICEFECAR/USupport-website-ui/README.md

 ./create-block.bash
 ```

-Then, you will be prompted to provide block name and block description.
+Then, you will be prompted to provide block name, block description, and whether the block requires locale files.

 ## Adding a new page to the USupport Website UI